 - 1. Where does the name Hayastan come from? - 2.
-What has become one of the symbols of Armenians? - 3.
-Where are the ancient Armenian manuscripts kept? - 4.
-Why did people of Armenia have a constant fear of losing the land of their ancestors?
+Why did people of Armenia have a constant fear of losing the land of their ancestors? - 3.
+Why is Armenia a country of contrasts? - 4.
+How is Armenia trying to solve its environmental problems? - 5.
+Where are the ancient Armenian manuscripts kept? - 6.
+What has become one of the symbols of Armenians?

-- a.
+a.
 Fate has placed Armenia on an arduous area.
 The ancient country lay on the crossroads between the East and West, North and South.
 Thus it suffered heavy losses becoming a battlefield of clashes between various nations pursuing their interests.
-People of Armenia have had a constant fear of losing the land of their ancestors. - b.
-The biggest depository of old Armenian manuscripts is the Matenadaran which houses more than eighteen thousand manuscripts.
-The Matenadaran is also a scientific research institute.
+People of Armenia have had a constant fear of losing the land of their ancestors.

+b.
+The biggest depository of old Armenian manuscripts is Matenadaran which houses more thousand than eighteen manuscripts.
+Matenadaran is also a scientific research institute.
 Its manuscripts and valuable documents are available for the scientists and scholars who come from all over the world to conduct research in ancient history, astronomy, medical science, chemistry, mathematics, etc.